djfitt11/QtAutomation/README.md

 # QtAutomation
 Automated test of quickteller project
-Download and unzip the file
+Download and unzip the files
-Open in any java ide on a java and maven enable system
+Open each in any java ide on a java and maven enable system